3mdeb/news-and-ideas/post.md

 for code:

-   1. Object files — usually generated per module, contaning functions with their data.
-At this point no function dependencies are checked so that we may take care of later.
+   1. Object files — usually generated per module, containing functions with their data.
+At this point, no function dependencies are checked so that we may take care of later.
 Thanks to this we can separate compilation process from resolving dependencies.
 Extension *.o in *nix and *.obj in Windows.
    2. Static libraries — set of functions to be incorporated into executable.
-Unlike object files they must contain all dependencies.
+Unlike object files, they must contain all dependencies.
 Extension *.a in *nix and *.lib in Windows.
-   3. Dynamic libraries — special type of library which is suitable to be loaded once for many programs at the same time.
-In such case no their code is incorporated into binary but only references to them.
-Such code don't have to be duplicated in RAM too.
-However each process has separate space for data.
-Unlike static libraries they has also initialization code that is run when library is loaded.
-They may be loaded at the same time as whole binary or during runtime using system call.
+   3. Dynamic libraries — a special type of library which is suitable to be loaded once for many programs at the same time.
+In such case, no their code is incorporated into binary but only references to them.
+Such code doesn't have to be duplicated in RAM too.
+However, each process has separate space for data.
+Unlike static libraries, they have also initialization code that is run when the library is loaded.
+They may be loaded at the same time as whole binary or during runtime using the system call.
 The second option is often used to deploy plugins.
-However this approach is convenient it may cause problems with dependencies, because many versions of the same library.
+However this approach is convenient it may cause problems with dependencies, because of many versions of the same library.
-   That's why many (especially closed source) are distributed with libraries incorporated into binary (ie. statically linked).
+   That's why many (especially closed source) are distributed with libraries incorporated into the binary (ie. statically linked).
 Extension *.so in Linux, *.dll in Windows,  *.dylib in *BSD (including Mac).
 In *nix systems they are usually stored in /lib /usr/lib (this can be reconfigured per system or per binary).
-Windows usually store them in Windows and Windows\System32 directory, but directory with binary is checked by default.
+Windows usually store them in Windows and Windows\System32 directory, but the directory with binary is checked by default.
-   4. Executables — binaries intended to be ran as standalone programs.
+   4. Executables — binaries intended to be run as standalone programs.
 They usually accept command line parameters and environment variables as an input.
 In *nix system they usually have no extension, in Windows *.exe.

-Very often, for RELEASE builds debug symbols are built in separate file (*.debug).
+Very often, for RELEASE builds debug symbols are built in a separate file (*.debug).
 If you load it you can debug your program as though it had debug symbols.
 You can also disassemble it and examine as normal binary.
 Another use case for them is remote debugging.
-When you enable GDB server in QEMU or expose one from embedded device (e.g. via serial port) you must have local copy of debugged code.
+When you enable GDB server in QEMU or expose one from the embedded device (e.g. via serial port) you must have a local copy of the debugged code.

-In modern PC platforms we have 2 most common executable
+In modern PC platforms, we have 2 most common executable
 formats: PE (Windows, UEFI) and ELF (*nix, coreboot).
 Raw executable code still can be found in legacy BIOS boot records (MBR).
-PE and ELF are different, but share most important concepts.
-For instance they both divide contents into sections.
-Generally both formats can be examined in very similar way (but tools differ a little bit).
+PE and ELF are different but share most important concepts.
+For instance, they both divide contents into sections.
+Generally, both formats can be examined in a very similar way (but tools differ a little bit).
 Among others, PE files can be examined using pev package (available also for *nix systems), for ELF objdump from binutils is probably the most popular choice.
 In Reverse